 Condominium Project Reviews

-We offer expanded, comprehensive eligibility and review requirements for Condominium Unit Mortgages in condominium projects.
-Our requirements have two components and provide a sequential process flow of project reviews and eligibility requirements, supporting an efficient and effective workflow.
-From a streamlined review for established projects to reciprocal reviews, you’ll have solutions and options for mortgages you originate secured by condominium units.
+We offer expanded, comprehensive eligibility and review requirements for Mortgages secured by units in condominium projects.
+Our requirements provide for an efficient and effective workflow process.
+With clear and comprehensive criteria, it's easy to determine which requirements you need to satisfy to sell condominium unit mortgages to Freddie Mac.
+From a streamlined review for established condominium projects to reciprocal reviews, you have solutions and options for the condominium unit mortgages you originate.

 Project Review and General Project Eligibility Requirements